 - Eat a balanced, nutritious diet.

 - Maintain a healthy weight.

 - Avoid alcohol and cigarettes.

 - Reduce your stress.

-The treatment options for erectile dysfunction depends on the underlying cause of the problem.
-There are medications that can help improve blood flow for erections and in extreme cases, some surgical procedures can be done.
+The treatment options for ED depends on the underlying cause of the problem.
+There are medications that can help improve blood flow for erections.
+Furthermore, in extreme cases, some surgical procedures can be done.
 Talking to a therapist can help in the management of erectile dysfunction due to psychological or emotional factors.

-Be careful about buying unregulated herbs and supplements for erectile dysfunction.
+Additionally, be careful about buying unregulated herbs and supplements for erectile dysfunction.
 Consult with your your doctor first before taking any such drugs.
-Your doctor can advise you on using certain medical devices that are available to help with getting erections or can prescribe for you any of these regulated medications to use
+Your doctor can advise you on using certain medical devices that are available to help with getting erections or can prescribe for you any of these regulated medications to use.